 - ✓ \$100,000 was designated for energy reduction projects. - ✓ A campus-wide student energy and water conservation contest was conducted between the residence halls in November 2009.
 It resulted in a savings of 7,546 kWh and 434,130 gallons of water translating into a savings of close to \$9,000 for the University. - ✓ The steam chiller was replaced in the McCarthy Center with modular high-efficiency chillers. - ✓ A new central chiller (to replace the Hemenway Hall Chiller) was installed. - ✓ The air-conditioning pumps in the McCarthy Center and the heating pumps in Larned Hall have been replaced by more energy efficient pumps. - ✓ An energy investment grad audit of the entire campus has been completed, outlining an array of energy saving measures. - ✓ Under our Energy Performance Contract: All lighting was replaced in the Library.
 The Library chiller was replaced.
 The Linsley Hall boiler was replaced.
 Improvements were made to the May Hall steam heating.
 Weather stripping and insulation were added to the doors campus-wide.
 Air-conditioning upgrades and replacements were made in Dwight Hall.
 All lighting was replaced in Larned Hall.
-Energy efficient entry ways were constructed on Hemenway Hall. - ✓ North Hall was designated as LEED Gold certification. - ✓ The newly approved residence hall (West Hall) will be financed with Green Bonds. - ✓ All windows were replaced in Hemenway Hall and Annex. - ✓ Low flow toilets were installed in North Hall. - ✓ West Hall is LEED Gold certified. - ✓ The University constructed a new science laboratory building that is LEED Silver certified.
+Energy efficient entry ways were constructed on Hemenway Hall. - ✓ Miles Bibb Hall was designated as LEED Gold certification.

+- ✓ All windows were replaced in Hemenway Hall and Annex. - ✓ Low flow toilets were installed in Miles Bibb Hall. - ✓ West Hall is LEED Gold certified. - ✓ The University constructed a new science laboratory building that is LEED Silver certified.
 The building includes 49 Green Solution Hoods featuring Erlab's GreenFumeHood filtration technology.